Gamer2020/pokeemerald-vscode/README.md

 # WSL

-Please note that you will have to edit the folder location for mGBA in the tasks.json file.
-Simply find and replace the below.
+Please note that you will have to edit the folder location for mGBA to reflect your location.
+Please update the below line in the settings.json file.

 ```
-"/mnt/c/Tools/mGBA/mGBA.exe"
+"mgba_file": "/mnt/c/Tools/Program Files/mGBA.exe",
 ```

 For source level debugging, you will also need the arm-none-eabi-gdb.exe file from DevkitARM.
 Edit the below in launch.json to match your location.